personalrobotics/aikido/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure that these boxes are checked before closing your pull request.
-Thank you!
 - [ ] Set milestone for this PR
 - [ ] Add a brief explanation about this PR in CHANGELOG.md